UoEOCom/Welcome_Email/README.md

 #### Python (Used in most courses, including object-oriented programming)
 https://www.learnpython.org/ - Beginners, focus on “Learn the Basics” and “Data Science Tutorials”.
 To practice, please use the [Python shell](https://www.python.org/shell/) or https://codingbat.com/python.
-Another site for good practice, especially for beginners, is the [Python eBook project](https://runestone.academy/runestone/books/published/fopp/index.html)
+Another site for good practice, especially for beginners, is the [Python eBook project](https://runestone.academy/runestone/books/published/fopp/index.html).
+Finally for a whistle-stop tour why not take a look at [Kaggle's Python training](https://www.kaggle.com/learn/python) which also provides certificates of completion.

 #### SQL (Used in modules involving databases)
 https://www.khanacademy.org/computing/computer-programming/sql.
 Please note that Khan Academy is a good site for practicing.